 The Sonoma Ceramics program at Sonoma Community Center offered its first Zoom workshop on April 30, 2020.
 Our workshops are enjoyed by students from as far as Dubai, Israel, New Zealand, Australia, United Kingdom, Italy, Hawaii, and North America.

-The secret sauce: Alongside our great instructors, our workshops are hosted and facilitated by our knowledgable staff who use multiple camera angles using at least 2 devices.
+The secret sauce: Alongside our great instructors, our workshops are hosted and facilitated by our knowledgable staff, Kala Stein and Lexi Bakker, who use multiple camera angles using at least 2 devices.
 Participants feel as if they each have a front-row seat in the class and they have the option to ask questions throughout the demonstration.
 Our facilitators have years of experience in the subject being taught, so their input compliments the content of the workshop and is an added value.
 The instructors are able to focus on their demos and questions are compiled and curated by the facilitator as not to interrupt.
 The demos are typically 1.75 hours with the remaining time open for reviewing content, socializing and live Q&A.

 Register now, watch later: All videos are available for participants to watch an unlimited number of times for 2 weeks following the workshop.
 They are emailed a video link 24 hours after their workshop.
 If one cannot make it to the live workshop, they can register and receive the workshop video to watch later.
 As they say- you do not have to be present to win.